Geeoon/DNS-Tunnel-Keylogger/README.md

-# DNS Tunneling Keylogger
+# DNS Tunnel Keylogger
-This post-exploitation keylogger will automatically report a computer's keystrokes.
+This post-exploitation keylogger will covertly exfiltrate keystrokes to a server.

-This takes advantage of DNS tunelling/exfiltration.
+It uses DNS tunelling/exfiltration to bypass firewalls and avoid detection.

 # Server
 ## Setup